-The first consultation is free of charge.
+This is our starting point.
 We meet on site to view the garden and discuss how the space is intended to be used.
 It also gives us the opportunity to discuss any ideas and aspirations you may already have and to discuss your budget.
 Following our meeting I will produce a written brief and forward it to you for approval together with a design fee based on the level of service required.

 Survey and Site Analysis